lahiru1115/Responsive-Table-Design/README.md

 ![Screenshot 1](assets/screenshots/Screenshot-1.png)

 This project is a responsive table design that adapts to different screen sizes.
-It uses only HTML and CSS to create a clean and user-friendly interface for displaying tabular data.
+It uses only HTML and CSS to create a clean and user-friendly interface for displaying product information.

 ## Responsive Design